Countdown to College

 - Visit schools that you did not have an opportunity to see during the spring.
 At Alfred State we welcome student visits during the summer.
 However, be aware that the campus environment is much different than it would be when classes are in session.

 - Make the most of your summer vacation.
 Many colleges offer summer programs for students.
 You could also volunteer, focus on a hobby, or get a summer job to earn money for college.

 Senior Year (September - December)

-- If you did not take the ACT or SAT I tests during your junior year, register for these tests to be given October through December.
+- If you did not take the ACT or SAT tests during your junior year, or you would like to retake them, register for these tests to be given October through December.

 - Ask your school counselor, teachers, or other appropriate people for letters of recommendation to accompany your college applications.

-- Do you need to write a college essay for the schools you're considering?
-If so, give careful thought to a topic and begin formulating the essay.
+- Do you need to write a college essay for the schools you’re considering?
+If so, begin formulating the essay.